PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

    ```

 ## Running a .NET Standard 2.0 based module in Windows PowerShell
-You may have heard that .NET class libraries compiled as `.NET Standard 2.0` class
+You may have heard that .NET class libraries compiled as a `.NET Standard 2.0 class
-libraries will load into both `.NET Core 2.0` applications such as PowerShell Core
+library` will load into both `.NET Core 2.0` applications such as PowerShell Core
 and `.NET Framework 4.6.1` (or higher) applications such as Windows PowerShell.
-This allows you to build a single, portable binary module.
+This allows you to build a single, cross-platform binary module.

 Unfortunately, this works best when the .NET Framework application has been compiled
 against the .NET Standard 2.0 library.
 The compiler can provide the appropriate